wavefrontHQ/docs/pages/doc/direct_ingestion.md

 * No rate limiting
 * No blacklist or whitelist
 * No preprocessor
-* No support for OpenTSB, JSON, and Pickle
+* Only Wavefront data format is currently supported.
+No support for OpenTSB, JSON, and Pickle
 * No support for log ingestion

-Some limitations, for example supported data formats, might be resolved in the future, but others are benefits of the Wavefront proxy.
+Some limitations, for example supported data formats, might be resolved in the future, but other limitations are benefits of the Wavefront proxy.